katieborlie/credit-risk-classification/README.md

  * Based on the confusion matrices for each model, the Logistic Regression Model with Randomly Oversampled Data predicted slightly more false positives (low-risk when the actual was high-risk).

- * The Logistic Regression Model with Randomly Oversampled Data had fewer false predictions of the testing data overall and would recommend this as the best model to use based on the high accuracy and recall of this model.
+ * The Logistic Regression Model with Randomly Oversampled Data had fewer false predictions of the testing data overall and I would recommend this as the best model to use based on the high accuracy and recall of this model.